-- 1. Students who wish to enroll in a Sarasota County school and who have been foreign exchange students (i.e., U.S. citizens who left the U.S.A. through a recognized program for one or more years) must present a valid transcript or original report card upon their registration in a Sarasota County school.
+- 1. Foreign Exchange students who wish to enroll in a Sarasota County school must show proof of English Language proficiency in listening, speaking, reading, and writing prior to enrolling. - 2.
+Students who wish to enroll in a Sarasota County school and who have been foreign exchange students (i.e., U.S. citizens who left the U.S.A. through a recognized program for one or more years) must present a valid transcript or original report card upon their registration in a Sarasota County school.
 All grades for these high school students will have the option to be converted to pass/fail.
-Special note: Acceptance of pass/fail would prohibit student eligibility for all interscholastic competition due to the inability to calculate and meet the minimum 2.0 grade point average requirement. - 2.
+Special note: Acceptance of pass/fail would prohibit student eligibility for all interscholastic competition due to the inability to calculate and meet the minimum 2.0 grade point average requirement. - 3.
 Foreign exchange students (non U.S. citizens) shall be given the option of accepting the grades earned in course work or accepting a pass/fail designation.
-[Special note: Acceptance of pass/fail would prohibit student eligibility for all interscholastic competition due to the inability to calculate and meet the minimum 2.0 grade point average requirement.] - 3.
-Foreign exchange students from other countries (in a recognized program) upon leaving a Sarasota County school shall receive a valid transcript of their work while in the district.
-Students in their fourth year of high school, and who provide a valid transcript of their three previous years work, shall be eligible for a Sarasota County diploma if they meet all requirements for graduation.
+[Special note: Acceptance of pass/fail would prohibit student eligibility for all interscholastic competition due to the inability to calculate and meet the minimum 2.0 grade point average requirement.]

+4. Foreign exchange students from other countries (in an approved exchange program listed in the most current Council on Standards for International Education Travel [CSIET] Advisory List) upon leaving a Sarasota County school shall receive a valid transcript of their work while in the district.
+Students in their fourth year of high school, and who provide a valid transcript of their three previous year's work, shall be eligible for a Sarasota County diploma if they meet all requirements for graduation.